Nirupama11/Qeagle-Lecture-Navigator/notebooks/API_documentation.md

   ]
 }

-🔹 Upload Lecture (Optional – if supported)

-Endpoint:
-POST /upload
+Endpoint: POST /upload

-Description:
-Uploads a new lecture video or subtitle file for indexing.
+Description: Uploads a new lecture video or subtitle file for indexing.

 Request (multipart/form-data):